snap-one/docs-driverworks/README.md

 The SDK includes numerous Driver Development Templates to help jump start your development efforts.
 Please see the [driver_development_templates][7] directory for the current list of supported templates.

+#### DriverPackager

+Driver Packager is a Python utility used to create individual .c4z files from source code.
+For more information please see: https://github.com/control4/drivers-driverpackager

 #### Icon Templates

 The DriverWorks SDK provides templates and instructions on how to create icons that will blend in with the default icons inside Control4 interfaces.
 Conforming to these guidelines ensures that custom icons feel like part of the system.
 For more information, please see the [icon_templates][6] folder.